carlospedrell-iag/domino/README.md

 # domino

-A university project that conists of a Domino game written in C
+A university project that consists of a Domino game written in C